Folding boxes

 But the folding boxes themselves are also ideal for shipping and storage – they are glued together after manufacture and packed flat, so they can be shipped and stored in a space- and resource-saving manner.
 They only reach their final shape when they are unfolded for filling.

-INFO: Folding boxes are also suitable for shipping as maxi letters and large letters – corrugated cardboard packaging is not always necessary, especially for items with a low shipping weight.
+Info: Folding boxes are also suitable for shipping as maxi letters and large letters – corrugated cardboard packaging is not always necessary, especially for items with a low shipping weight.
 Cardboard folding boxes are often the right choice, particularly for sending books and goods.

 Our types of folding boxes